benjithedalilama/alice-frontend/final/final.md

 When working on a software team and a large codebase, every second counts.
 To illustrate, if deploying my application took 10 seconds total, as opposed to 2 seconds, I would experience a loss of 8 seconds of productivity each time I needed to deploy.
 With a repeatable task like deploying an application, which happens maybe three or four times per day per team member, for a team of ten engineers we would waste 4 - 5 minutes everyday.
 Overtime this loss of time accumulates, thus every second we can shave off of repeatable tasks has lasting benefits for the team.

 Docker is a powerful tool that promotes modularity, separation of concerns, and extensibility.
 Docker ensures replicability with systems and extensibility from development to production.
-Anyone can pull down my docker image and spin up a container running my backend and frontend services, as long as they have a docker daemon running on their machine.
+Anyone can pull down my docker images and spin up a container running my [backend](https://cloud.docker.com/u/benjithedalilama/repository/docker/benjithedalilama/alice-backend) and [frontend](https://cloud.docker.com/u/benjithedalilama/repository/docker/benjithedalilama/alice-frontend) services, as long as they have a docker daemon running on their machine.
 This greatly simplifies the development and deployment processes due to the configuration being bundled into the image.
 It also allows me to run opaque services like Mongo with little configuration which creates a dependency but greatly simplifies the codebase.
-By using docker-compose, a tool which spins up docker containers based on the `docker-compose.yml` and `docker-compose.override.yml` configuration files, I am able to run one command to deploy the frontend service.
+By using docker-compose, a tool which spins up docker containers based on the [`docker-compose.yml`](https://github.com/benjithedalilama/alice-frontend/blob/master/docker-compose.yml) and [`docker-compose.override.yml`](https://github.com/benjithedalilama/alice-frontend/blob/master/docker-compose.override.yml) configuration files, I am able to run one command to deploy the frontend service.
 Alice uses Docker to separate concerns of the frontend, backend, and database services.
 Any change made to these services can be reflected by pushing a new image to the Docker Hub, a repository for Docker images, proving Docker's extensibility advantages.
 To recap, Docker helps me save time and separates concerns of the application fundamentally.

 ## Overview
 The previous section was all about the frontend.
-Remember that the frontend application is built into a static `build` directory and served to the client.
-The client can browse through the application and make requests to the backend through the application interface, which uses Javascript code present in the build directory to make those requests.
+Remember that in production the frontend application is built into a static `build` directory and served to the client.
+The client uses their browser to use the application and make requests to the backend through the web application interface, which uses Javascript code present in the build directory to make those requests.
 The next section is all about the backend, where the actual logic of the application lives.
 The backend application lives on a remote server in production, or on my local machine during development, and is responsible for writing and reading data from the database, passing data to the user that they requested, and creating and distributing tokens for authentication.
 Keep this architecture and data flow in mind when reading the next sections.

 ## Backend API Server Specifications
 ### System Architecture